wbchristerson/coffee-shop-full-stack/README.md

 # Coffee Shop Full Stack

-## Full Stack Nano - IAM Final Project
+## Back-end Authorization Application

-Udacity has decided to open a new digitally enabled cafe for students to order drinks, socialize, and study hard.
-But they need help setting up their menu experience.
+This is a basic coffee-ordering application.
+This is the focus and the front-end is quite minimal.
+This application:

-You have been called on to demonstrate your newly learned skills to create a full stack drink menu application.
-The application must:
+1) Displays graphics representing the ratios of ingredients in each drink.

-1) Display graphics representing the ratios of ingredients in each drink.
+2) Allows public users to view drink names and graphics.
-2) Allow public users to view drink names and graphics.
+3) Allows the shop baristas to see the recipe information.
-3) Allow the shop baristas to see the recipe information.
+4) Allows the shop managers to create new drinks and edit existing drinks.
-4) Allow the shop managers to create new drinks and edit existing drinks.
+5) Uses roles and permissioning to determine API privileges

-## Tasks
+## Structure

-There are `@TODO` comments throughout the project.
-We recommend tackling the sections in order.
-Start by reading the READMEs in:
+For information about the individual parts, see the README documents in the following sections:

 1. [`./backend/`](./backend/README.md)
 2. [`./frontend/`](./frontend/README.md)

 ## About the Stack

-We started the full stack application for you.
-It is desiged with some key functional areas:
+The project is designed with some key functional areas:

 ### Backend